-Currently MaxiFi does not provide a specific Health Savings Account (HSA) feature, but here is how you handle HSA contributions in MaxiFi.
+Currently MaxiFi does not provide a specific Health Savings Account (HSA) feature, but here is how you handle HSA payments for medical expenses as well as HSA contributions in MaxiFi.

 Contributions via salary reduction: Avoid both income tax and payroll tax

 If you have a high deductible health plan and HSA through your employer, your employer is likely allowing you to contribute to your HSA pre-tax.
 This means that you end up not paying income taxes OR payroll taxes on this income.
 Employer contributions to an HSA are not considered income and so they're not subject to income tax or payroll tax.
 If the employee makes contributions by way of a salary reduction arrangement, those contributions are also not subject to income tax or payroll tax (see the instructions for IRS Form 8889; these contributions show up in Box 12, with Code W).
 When your HSA is pre-tax (no income tax and no payroll tax), reduce your gross income (your current/future earnings) that you report in MaiFi by the amount of your pre-tax contribution.

 Contributions made outside your payroll system: Avoid income tax, but not payroll tax